mvysny/jdbi-orm-vaadin14-crud-demo/README.md

    error-prone and require a server up-and-running.
    Why bother, when we can use [Karibu-Testing](https://github.com/mvysny/karibu-testing) instead?
 This approach is demoed in `MainViewTest` class.
-3. Done - to run the tests simply run `mvn clean test`.
+3. Done - to run the tests simply run `mvn clean test`, or simply run the `MainViewTest` class from your IDE.

 Let's look at all files that this project is composed of, and what are the points where you'll add functionality: